-Filters should be extracted as soon as possible, but when this is impractical they can be stored by folding in half, with the plankton inside, and placed in the dark in a desiccator frozen to -20° C. Specimens will keep for a few weeks but such storage usually results in an underestimation of chlorophyll levels.
+Filters should be extracted as soon as possible, but when this is impractical they can be stored by folding in half, with the plankton inside, and placed in the dark in a desiccator frozen to -20° C. Specimens will keep for a few weeks but such storage usually results in an underestimation of chlorophyll levels (Strickland and Parsons, 1972; Sand-Jensen, 1976).
+Holm-Hansen and Riemann (1978), however, tested the effect of storage at -20°C over different periods of time, of samples filtered onto glass fibre filters and extracted with acetone or methanol.
+They found there there was neither loss of pigment nor any significant change in the chlorophyll/phaeopigment ratio up to 560 hrs (23 days).
+These workers also reported no detectable differences in the amount of chlorophyll when filters were extracted in absolute methanol after three weeks storage at -20°C.

-For many years extraction with 90% acetone, or 100% acetone (Haellegraeff, 1981) was considered satisfactory, although it was recognised that results were low in many instances because of the presence of plant cells that were not fully extracted (Madgwick, 1966; Strickland and Parsons, 1972).
 In some species half or more of the pigments were left behind in the cell and the use of a sonic disintegrator was suggested to resolve this problem, although the results in improvement do not merit the application of such equipment on a routine basis (Strickland and Parsons, 1972).
-Yentsch and Menzel (1963) recommended the use of a tissue grinder, which is relatively convenient but can fail to give complete extraction in a Other workers have developed specially reasonable time. designed spectrophotometers to record the diffuse transmittance spectra of phytoplankton assemblages concentrated on glass-fibre filters (Faust and Norris, 1985).
-This method has the advantage of being quick to perform, the authors claim analysis takes about 2 minutes per sample, but tests with other methodologies would be required to assess accuracy and practicality.
-To extract
+Holm-Hansen and Rieman (1978) found that grinding may sometimes be necessary when extracting with acetone, but is superfluous when using methanol.
+Yentsch and Menzel (1963) recommended the use of a tissue grinder, which is relatively convenient but can fail to give complete extraction in a reasonable time.
+Other workers have developed specially designed spectrophotometers to record the diffuse transmittance spectra of phytoplankton assemblages concentrated on glass-fibre filters (Faust and Norris, 1985).
+This method has the advantage of being quick to perform, the authors claim analysis takes about 2 minutes per sample, but comparisons with other methodologies would be required to assess accuracy and practicality.